 Burial in a VA National Cemetery

-To qualify as a "veteran" for the purposes of burial in a VA National Cemetery, also depends on the conditions and period of service:
+To qualify as a veteran for the purposes of burial in a VA National Cemetery also depends on the conditions and period of service.
+Any member of the Armed Forces of the United States who dies on active duty is obviously eligible.

 For more criteria for burial at Arlington National Cemetery can be viewed on the VA's National Cemetery's Web Site.